Counterfactual Credit Policy Optimization for Multi-Agent Collaboration: Problem Setup

 We consider a cooperative system with $K$ LLM agents $U=\{u_1,\ldots,u_K\}$, where agent $u_i$ follows a stochastic policy $\pi_{\theta_i}$.
 Given a prompt $x \sim \mathcal{D}$, agents generate textual outputs; depending on the collaboration topology, an agent's generation may condition on other agents' outputs.
-A task-specific evaluator returns a bounded scalar reward $R(\cdot)\in[0,1]$ (e.g., exact-match correctness on math and logic benchmarks).
+A task-specific evaluator returns a bounded scalar reward $R(\cdot)\in[-1,+1]$ (e.g., exact-match correctness on reasoning benchmarks).